 Learning about prostate cancer can help you make important lifestyle choices designed to lower your risks, and if you are diagnosed, it may help you make more informed decisions about your care.
 So consider the key facts below.

-U.S. men will be diagnosed with prostate cancer.
+U.S. men will be diagnosed with prostate cancer in his lifetime.

 men in the United States are prostate cancer survivors.